Daisy Rampion | E. Christopher Clark

 Warning: Here there be spoilers.

 At first, she imagined cute and cuddly companions for herself.
-But when she became a teenager, she began to imagine dashing young beaus instead—young men as handsome as the princes in the storybooks she read day after day, and who doted on her like she was the most beautiful woman they had ever seen.
-They sang her songs and brushed her hair and massaged knots out of the shoulders she’d kept so tense for so long, always fearing that the witch would come home to ruin everything once again—to remind Daisy of the world outside the tower, the world that she was being denied.
+But soon enough, she began to imagine dashing young beaus instead—young men as handsome as the princes in the storybooks she read day after day, and who doted on her like she was the most beautiful woman they had ever seen.
+They sang her songs and brushed her hair and massaged knots out of the shoulders she’d kept so tense for so long, always fearing that Athena would come home to ruin everything once again—to remind Daisy of the world outside the tower, the world that she was being denied.

 And yet, even they were eventually set aside.
 When she was nineteen and a real young man came calling at her window, everything changed.